Marvel's Spider-Man (video game): Plot

-Following the capture of Wilson Fisk by Spider-Man, a masked gang known as the Inner Demons begins seizing Fisk's illicit assets.
-Mary Jane and Spider-Man learn that the Demons are seeking something called Devil's Breath.
+Spider-Man defeats Wilson Fisk, creating a criminal power vacuum in New York City.
+A masked gang known as the Inner Demons begins seizing Fisk's illicit assets, and Mary Jane and Spider-Man learn that they are seeking something called Devil's Breath.
 With the aid of Officer Jefferson Davis, Spider-Man thwarts a Demon attack.
 Jefferson is lauded for his heroism at a re-election event for Mayor Norman Osborn.
 The Demons attack the event, killing Jefferson and many other attendees.
-Peter witnesses Martin Li transforming into their leader, Mister Negative, but is knocked unconscious before he can intervene.
+Peter witnesses Martin Li leading the attack and appearing as “Mister Negative”, but is knocked unconscious before he can intervene.
 Following the attack, Norman hires Silver Sablinova and Sable International to supplant the police.
 Peter befriends Jefferson's son, Miles Morales, and persuades him to volunteer at F.E.A.S.T.

 Peter and Otto Octavius continue their research into advanced prosthetic limbs, but Norman withdraws their funding in an attempt to force Otto to work for his mega-corporation Oscorp.
 While searching for Martin, Spider-Man discovers that Devil's Breath is a lethal, virulent bioweapon inadvertently created by Oscorp while developing a cure for genetic diseases.
 Martin steals the only sample of Devil's Breath and threatens to release it unless Norman surrenders to him.
-Mary Jane and Spider-Man foil Martin, who is subsequently incarcerated at a nearby maximum-security prison called the Raft, while the Devil's Breath is secured.
+With Mary Jane’s help, Spider-Man defeats Mister Negative, who is subsequently incarcerated at nearby maximum-security prison the Raft, while the Devil's Breath is secured.

 Meanwhile, Otto obsesses over creating enhanced limbs that exceed the human body's limitations, creating four mechanical tentacles operated from his back and mentally controlled via a neural interface.
 He reveals to Peter that he is suffering from a neuromuscular disease that will inevitably immobilize him and that enhanced limbs will allow him to continue his work when his body fails.
 Peter warns Otto that the interface could impact his mind and personality.
 Otto continues its use in secret, overcome with anger at Norman.
 While investigating a breakout at the Raft, Spider-Man learns that some of his greatest enemies—Martin, Electro, Vulture, Rhino, and Scorpion—have escaped.
-They subdue Spider-Man and present him to Otto, now "Doctor Octopus", who warns the beaten Spider-Man not to interfere before retaking the Devil's Breath and releasing it in Times Square, causing a mass outbreak that infects numerous people, including Aunt May.
+They subdue Spider-Man and present him to a crazed Otto, now "Doctor Octopus", who warns Spider-Man not to interfere before retaking the Devil's Breath and releasing it in Times Square, causing a mass outbreak that infects numerous people, including Aunt May.
 New York descends into chaos while Otto's team attacks the city.
 Norman declares martial law and blames Spider-Man for the incident, branding him a fugitive.